Take Action

 CEOs care about their supermarket’s public image, and they have the power to make big changes to the company’s entire supply chain.
 You can contact the CEO of your supermarkets directly in just a few clicks using our online action.
 A personalised message is likely to have more impact so do feel free to edit the text to explain why this issue is so important to you.
 If you’d prefer, you can also download our letter to CEOs and print it out to hand in to your supermarket customer service desk in-store.

-Tell your supermarket to take action on pesticides
+Tell your supermarket to stop using bee-toxic pesticides

 What else can I do?

-Share our online actions on social media
+Share our online action on social media

 #toxicsupermarkets